sauadhi/iDriveSafelySkipper/README.md

     var screen = Screen.AllScreens[0];
 If you want to make it for your primary monitor.

-If your smart enough to compile this i trust you can drive if you cant well better luck
+If your smart enough to compile this i trust you can drive if you cant well get good ig